la2050/archive/_projects/2015/kcrw-capital-campaign.md

   public radio station that features an eclectic mix of news, music, and cultural programming that engages audiences in civic dialogue and advances cultural conversation.
-'In one to three sentences, please describe your proposal.': >- An award from LA2050 would support KCRW’s first major Capital Campaign and meet three objectives: (1) Construct the KCRW Media Center, custom-designed to meet KCRW’s needs, connect to audiences in new profound ways, and serve as the premier cross cultural public space for Los Angeles’ diverse population; (2) Invest in programming that moves KCRW to new levels of excellence; and (3) Create digital technologies that promote KCRW’s mission amid an ever-changing media landscape.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders